cristobalwee/liarsdice/README.md

 iTunes link: https://itunes.apple.com/us/app/liars-dice-local-multiplayer/id1124281574?mt=8

+This is a multiplayer game, made to simulate a cup and five dice.
+This is not a game to be played by a single person - you must be in the same room with the people with whom you are playing, each of which must have the app on their phone.

 Liar’s Dice is a complex game of probability and deceit played with 2 or more people, each with 5 six sided dice and a small cup.

 RULES: all players begin by shaking their phones to roll the dice.
 The first bidder can be chosen at random or simply by rolling one die for the highest value.